golinka/holinka.dev/content/blog/use-vue-js-mixins-in-a-better-way.md

 * Mixins methods or properties are conveniently used by IDE autocomplete.
 * Using a prefix avoids accidentally overwriting mixin methods and properties by methods of a component.
-* Transparency and convenient reading of component code by developers on big projects
+* Transparency and convenient reading of component code by developers on big projects.

 ## Conclusion